beefyfinance/beefy-dot-com/src/content/blog/lz-aura.md

 Today, Beefy is proud to announce the latest evolution of our product lineup.
 Today, we welcome the introduction of **crosschain strategies**!

 Together with our friends at LayerZero and Aura, we've been working collectively and tirelessly towards our shared dream of full crosschain DeFi.
 That dream is one where governance, tokenomics and yield opportunities from opposite sides of the EVM universe can be brought together seamlessly, and users can access optimal yields no matter whose blockspace they inhabit.
-And together, we're pleased to deliver our first demonstration of that concept - our [Gyroscope wstETH-ETH vault](https://app.beefy.finance/vault/beets-eclp-wsteth-eth) on Optimism... a next-generation yield strategy that unleashes the full potential of crosschain yield optimization.
+And together, we're pleased to deliver our first demonstrations of that concept - our new [Gyroscope wstETH-ETH vault](https://app.beefy.finance/vault/beets-eclp-wsteth-eth) and [Gyroscope stMATIC-MATIC vault](https://app.beefy.finance/vault/aura-polygon-gyro-matic-stmatic)... two next-generation yield strategies that unleashes the full potential of crosschain yield optimization.

 ### LayerZero